limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 Since I know how `qsub` works, and it has been `setuid` to `pinky`, I can exploit it to create `/home/pinky/.ssh/authorized_keys` with the RSA key pair I control.

-The steps are slightly convoluted but the end result is deeply satisfactory:
+Although the steps are slightly convoluted, the end result is deeply satisfactory:

 1. Generate the RSA key pair on my machine
 2. Exploit `qsub` to run a `netcat` reverse shell with `pinky`'s privileges